poseidon/typhoon/README.md

 To customize lower-level Kubernetes control plane bootstrapping, see the [purenetes/bootkube-terraform](https://github.com/purenetes/bootkube-terraform) Terraform module.

-## Contributing

-Currently, `purenetes` is the author's personal distribution of Kubernetes.
-It is focused on addressing the author's cluster needs and is not yet accepting sizable contributions.
-As the project matures, this contributing policy will be changed to reflect those of a community project.

 ## Social Contract

 *A formal social contract is being drafted, inspired by the Debian [Social Contract](https://www.debian.org/social_contract).*